sasa-kapetanovic/dev-lab/README.md

 </details>

 ### Keycloak setup proccess
+Realm user is demo and password is demopass.
 <details>
   <summary><strong>Keycloak steps</strong></summary>
 The process I followed when creating the Keycloak realm was as follows: